microtick/governance/proposal5.md

 ## Purpose

-Allocate X TICKS from the community pool to participate Microtick as a sponsor and as a stakeholder in an Incentivised Test Network on the IBC
+Allocate X TICKS from the community pool to add Microtick as a sponsor and as a stakeholder in an Incentivised Test Network on the IBC testnet.

 ## Description